 Jasmine Nadua Trice

-Jasmine Nadua Trice is an assistant professor of Cinema and Media Studies.
-Her research focuses on film cultures within transnational contexts.
+Jasmine Nadua Trice's research focuses on film cultures within transnational contexts.
 Her particular areas of specialization include contemporary Asian cinemas, exhibition and moviegoing, cinema and urbanism, and media spaces.
 Broadly, her work uses cinema as a lens to investigate the changes wrought by global modernities, emphasizing how communities positioned at the margins of those transformations adapt, dismiss or challenge them.

 Drawing from more than two years of research in the city, her current book project, Speculative Publics: Cinema Circulation and Alternative Film Culture in Manila, Philippines, examines the circulation of local and transnational alternative cinemas in contemporary Manila, Philippines.
 Focusing on sites of exhibition and distribution, including the pirated DVD district, the mall multiplex, art house cinemas, the university film institute, and the state-sponsored mobile cinemas designed to bring screenings to the poor, the project considers how discourses surrounding these spaces construct speculative publics — contested visions of audience appearing across public discourse from filmmakers, cultural institutions, activists and the state.
 The book includes a digital companion site, which maps shooting sites and exhibition spaces throughout Manila.
 The book is under contract with Duke University Press.